ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     It is mainly intended for debug purposes, and is best used with ``warpx.always_warn_immediately=1``.

+* ``warpx.break_signals`` (array of `string`, separated by spaces) optional A list of signal names or numbers that the simulation should handle by cleanly terminating at the next timestep

+* ``warpx.checkpoint_signals`` (array of `string`, separated by spaces) optional A list of signal names or numbers that the simulation should handle by outputting a checkpoint at the next timestep.
+A diagnostic of type `checkpoint` must be configured.

 * ``warpx.random_seed`` (`string` or `int` > 0) optional
     If provided ``warpx.random_seed = random``, the random seed will be determined using `std::random_device` and `std::clock()`,